Tai-Le-Dipro/node-js/README.md

 ## Usage

-Create .env file base on .env.example then run below command
+<mark>Create .env file base on .env.example.
+Replace the DATABASE_URL to match with your local database server before go to next steps.</mark>

 ### Pull Source Code
 * #### https: